 It was Thanksgiving Day, 2008 and I was in Niger, a vast famine-stricken wasteland in the middle of the African continent.

-I made a holiday phone call to my parents in America, and we exchanged the usual Thanksgiving banter about turkey and second pieces of pie.
+I made a holiday phone call to my parents in America, and we exchanged the usual Thanksgiving banter about turkey and extra helpings of pie.
 Then I went out to the marketplace to buy dinner.
 I ordered a Nigerien staple - a big bowl of millet porridge with sauce made from baobab leaves - for about ten cents and waited my turn for a spoon.

 By that time, I was surrounded by kids, some as young as three years old, barefoot and jostling each other to get closer to me.
 I assumed they were just curious to see a foreigner, and finished my bowl of porridge as best I could under their stares.
 But they had more at stake than curiosity.
 When I set the bowl back on the table, the largest of them, a wiry six-year-old, pounced on it and polished off the leftovers, while the others looked on hungrily.
 These children were locked already in a grim contest for survival.